Can The Catholic Church Be Sued?

 How Much Money Can I Win From A Priest Abuse Lawsuit?

 In total, the Catholic Church has paid more than $3 billion to clergy abuse victims.
-The actual amount a victim may receive varies significantly depending on the type of settlement and details of the abuse.
+The actual amount a victim may receive varies depending on the type of settlement and details of the abuse.

 Free, Confidential Case Evaluation.